Trulicity Results: What the Real Numbers Show in 2026

 Quick Answer

-Quick answer: Trulicity a1c reductions of 1.0-1.6% and modest weight loss. cardiovascular benefit in rewind.
+Quick answer: Trulicity a1c reduction of ~1.0–1.5% and weight loss of 2–4 kg at higher doses.
 Effects are documented in randomized controlled trials.

 Trulicity at a glance: